Loka Yoga, The Nook Brackendale.

-The Prana Rising Ashtanga Life Programs are run throughout the year, both locally and internationally
+Tina’s life programs Ashtanga and Shantiseva are run throughout the year, both locally and internationally.

 Loka Yoga Jivamukti Whistler at Nita Lake Lodge has been my life for the last 10 years—it was my saviour at a time when my life was in turmoil.

 I am proud to be part of this amazing community, working with Indigenous elders for last 10 years and creating wonderful relationships.
 This was all I ever dreamed of and we did this and so much more, and we will continue to do so.

 But 2019 brings a new exciting change to my life.

 When I was in India earlier this month, I had a realization of a project I had worked on with (former councillor) Andrée Janyk before she left her body, and I realize this is truly what I must do here—it was so clear.

 Loka Yoga studio will close at the end of February 2019, but Loka Yoga will carry on with me in my new venture.

 All our lives move on in different directions and mine is mapped out to create a medical healing and support centre working with cancer, post-traumatic stress, chronic obstructive pulmonary disease, and youth and mental health patients as well as students who wish to dedicate themselves to the environment and the well being of all living beings.

 I am so honoured to have taught and mentored so many wonderful teachers on their journey through the yoga teachings and life.

 For 30 years, I have also had the privilege of being the student of so many wonderful teachers who changed my life.